stamparm/maltrail/README.md

 ## Donate

 This project is a result of numerous hours of software development.
-If you appreciate the work and you want to see it being developed, please consider making a donation via PayPal to `miroslav.stampar@gmail.com` or via Ƀitcoins to `1JCtgmpC1eWvdHXrKfvMAunfvcaaMXLP5G`.
-Thank you.
+If you appreciate the work and you want to see it further developed, please consider making a donation via PayPal to `miroslav.stampar@gmail.com` or via &#x0243;itcoins to `1JCtgmpC1eWvdHXrKfvMAunfvcaaMXLP5G`.
+Thank you very much if you decide to do it.